 Root canal treatment is a crucial procedure often required for various reasons, such as extensive tooth decay, infection or abscess, as well as fractures or trauma.
 It serves as a viable option to preserve a tooth, allowing you to maintain normal eating and functionality.

-Once proper anesthesia is achieved, a small hole is accessed through the tooth to reach the ‘pulp’ (blood vessels, nerves).
-If present, decay is removed from the tooth.
-Then, the pulp is cleaned thoroughly with small instruments and files.
-Afterwards, a rubber-like material is used to fill in the root canal system.
-Finally, the hole will be filled in with restorative material, such as composite.
+Once precise anesthesia is administered, a minuscule opening is carefully created in the tooth to access the ‘pulp’ – comprising blood vessels and nerves.
+If decay is present, it is meticulously removed.
+Subsequently, the pulp is diligently cleansed using specialized instruments and files.
+Following this, a flexible, rubber-like material is employed to fill the root canal system.
+Finally, the opening is sealed with a restorative composite material.

 In many instances, especially with posterior teeth like premolars and molars, a crown is often recommended post-root canal treatment.
 This is because the tooth, devoid of its nutrient supply, becomes susceptible to fracture.
 Opting for a well-fitted crown is imperative to ensure a tight seal and reduce the risk of re-infection.
 A crown not only bolsters overall strength but also provides an excellent seal.